Fremde Haut: Plot

 When Siamak's permit of sojourn runs out, Fariba gets into arrears with the instalments for her documents.
 It becomes clear to her that she will never manage things on her own.
 She risks everything and takes Anne into her confidence.
 She wants at long last to be able to live as a woman again, to live out her profession, to enjoy big cities.
 To break away from the provinces would also be the fulfilment of a dream for Anne.
 She does not disappoint Fariba.
 Together they successfully go in for car theft.
 Fariba gets her new passport.
 The world is their oyster.

-Just as Fariba is changing out of her Siamak disguise, Uwe and the clique turn up in Anne's flat.
+Fariba is out of her Siamak disguise, Uwe and the clique turn up in Anne's flat.
 Uwe demands an explanation.
 The row escalates.
 The noisy dispute leads to Fariba's downfall.
 During the routine check on account of disturbance, the falsified passport falls into the hands of the police.
 The system which she believed she had outwitted takes its relentless grip.
-Fariba knows: this is the end, her hopes are shattered.
 Anne has to watch on helplessly as Fariba is put under arrest.
+On the plane to Iran however Fariba puts on her disguise as Siamak again and resolves that she will return to Anne.

 The term "in orbit" is officially used by the UN to refer to asylum-seekers who find themselves orbiting around planet Earth because they can not find legal domicile anywhere.